Reader Magnets and Amazon SEO — Nick Stephenson on Author Marketing

 “You’ve got to think about what the benefit is for the reader.”
 This is what author marketing is all about, according to bestselling author Nick Stephenson, who we have the pleasure of interviewing today.

-We first reached out to Nick over a year ago, when he had started implementing this mindset and his ‘reader magnets’ technique.
-In a year, he has built a hugely profitable business out of his writing career, hitting bestsellers lists, writing full-time, and now offering a premium marketing training program for authors.
+We first reached out to Nick over a year ago, when he had started implementing this mindset and his reader magnets technique.
+In a year, he has built a hugely profitable business out of his writing career, hitting bestsellers lists, writing full-time, and now offering a premium marketing training program for authors: "Your First 10k Readers".

-He shares his insights on email lists, incentives, reviews, and Amazon search engine optimization.
+He shares his insights on email lists, incentives (reader magnets), reviews, and Amazon search engine optimization.
 If you want 24 minutes of exceptionally condensed marketing advice, just hit “play” below.
 For the lovers of the written word, we also provide, as always, a nice, clean transcript.
 Enjoy!

 Hi Nick, great to have you here!
 You’re a UK bestselling indie author of crime and thrillers.
 Can you give us a bit of background on what your books are about?